davidlares/metasploit/README.md

 # Python's Metasploit concept

 The Metasploit Framework is a tool used to design and execute exploits and attacks with the help of a ton of modules in an oriented offensive security approach.
-This is a must-use tool in pen-testing activities and it's very versatile due to his many features.
+This is a must-use tool in pen-testing activities and it's very versatile due to its many features.

 The idea of implementing this tool is to figure out a way of removing all the complexity of the framework without needing to learn Ruby (the official language of the Metasploit framework).

-The `msf` folder has two modules, the `exploits` and the `libs`.
-These contain all the whole functionality of this script.
+The `msf` folder has two modules: the `exploits` and the `libs`.
+These contain all the functionality of this script.

 The exploits included are: